Dhul Hijjah 2026: 10 Days of Arafah and Their Significance

 3. Host a fundraising event

-4. Collect seamless in-person donations
+4. Collect cashless donations in person

-Take your in-person fundraising event or Friday prayers to the next level with a donation kiosk that allows you to accept cashless donations when the ummah feels most moved to give.
-Donors can give using their credit/debit cards, smartphones, and even smartwatches.
-Place your giving kiosk at the entry and exit points of your mosque, making giving easy and convenient.
+Take your in-person fundraising event or Friday prayers to the next level by including a donation kiosk to accept cashless donations when the ummah feels moved to give.

 Over to You